leandromoreira/docker-ffmpeg-vmaf/README.md

 [VMAF](https://github.com/Netflix/vmaf) is a perceptual video quality assessment algorithm developed by **Netflix**.
 It seeks to reflect the viewer’s perception of the streaming quality.

-It's a useful quality metric that can be used to computerize the common media workflow quality analysis instead of relying on people's eyes.
+It's a valuable quality metric that can be used to computerize the common media workflow quality analysis instead of relying on people's eyes.

 Its common usages, best practices, tips are explained here.
-Most of the information here is based in the [main repository](https://github.com/Netflix/vmaf) and the [latest post from Netflix](https://netflixtechblog.com/vmaf-the-journey-continues-44b51ee9ed12).
+Most of the information here is based on the [main repository](https://github.com/Netflix/vmaf) and the [latest post from Netflix](https://netflixtechblog.com/vmaf-the-journey-continues-44b51ee9ed12).

 # TLDR; how to use